Employment Lawyers in Charleston, West Virginia

 Quid pro quo is a Latin phrase meaning “this for that,” “something for something,” or “a favor for a favor.”
 When used in a workplace setting, the term describes a particularly insidious type of sexual harassment in which a supervisor, manager, or business owner uses a worker's willingness—or unwillingness—to engage in sexual conduct as a basis for making decisions about their employment.

-• A supervisor gives or promises raises, promotions, more favorable assignments or shifts, or other job-related opportunities in exchange for engaging in sexual acts
+- A supervisor gives or promises raise, promotions, more favorable assignments or shifts, or other job-related opportunities in exchange for engaging in sexual acts

 Think you've experienced quid pro quo sexual harassment in employment?
 You may be entitled to compensation for damages.